Skip to main content

 What Is the True Clinical Utility of Wellness Genomics?

-A central academic debate revolves around the of the SNP-based information provided by most wellness programs.
+A central academic debate revolves around the clinical utility of the SNP-based information provided by most wellness programs.
 While certain monogenic traits or pharmacogenomic markers (e.g. variants in CYP enzymes affecting drug metabolism) have clear clinical actionability, the majority of wellness-related genetics deals with polygenic risk scores for complex conditions like obesity, type 2 diabetes, or cardiovascular disease.

 These scores are statistical aggregations of the small, additive effects of many SNPs.
 Their predictive power for an individual is often low, and they are frequently outperformed by traditional risk assessments based on family history, blood biomarkers, and lifestyle factors.